Participants discuss the evolution of the key PES monitoring indicators, their results and impact. Photo credit/Africa Lead

 January 10 – 11, 2019, Dakar, Senegal

 Senegal adopted its Plan for an Emerging Senegal (PES) in 2014 with the goal of becoming an emerging market economy, with a low to middle per capita income, by 2035.
-The PES is Senegal’s national development, economic, and social policy.
+Commonly referred to as the “PSE,” it is Senegal’s national development, economic, and social policy.

-The PES workshop also included a plenary panel on effective practices for monitoring and evaluation, and presentations on the implementation of public policies by representatives from Morocco’s Delivery Unit on Development Monitoring and Oversight, and Malaysia’s Performance Management and Delivery Unit (PEMANDU).
+In the context of exchanging and learning from Best Practices, the PSE workshop included a plenary panel on effective practices for monitoring and evaluating the implementation of public policies.
+This was presented by invited guests, representatives from Morocco’s Delivery Unit on Development Monitoring and Oversight and from Malaysia’s Performance Management and Delivery Unit (PEMANDU).

 Africa Lead will continue to support the BOS/PSE as it follows up on the recommendations made and as it moves into the second phase of PSE implementation.